syngenta/acai-python-docs/examples/apigateway/directory/README.md

-# Acai AWS Python Mapping Example
+# Acai AWS Python Directory Example

 A simple mock of an API deployed with serverless to ApiGateway